 The partnership between West Town and organicARTS allows a rich variety of opportunities.
 Our team of farmers, educators and artists enjoy creating bespoke experiences.

 This year our visitors have, among other things, fed piglets, dug up clay and modeled with it, cooked leek soup over a fire, tracked badgers, discussed where food comes from, climbed straw bales, herded cattle, examined soil horizons, ridden in a pony chariot, learnt about farm stewardship and more.
-A farm is a fantastic place for education to take place and we have been very lucky to have the support of the Environmental Stewardship scheme in developing the resources we have.
+A farm is a fantastic place for education to take place and we have been very lucky to have had the support of the Environmental Stewardship scheme in developing the resources we have.

 How is our educational charity funded?

 At present organicARTS has no core funding.
-We receive project funding from a variety of sources including
+We receive project funding from a variety of sources including:

 West Town Farm receives funding for educational visits through Natural England’s Countryside Stewardship scheme.

 We have a Friends membership for interested individuals and organisations click here for more information.